PhD Biography

 Selection process

 Candidates apply online, sending in their supporting documents, and will be assessed on this basis by the Programme Director.
-The Programme Director or Admissions Assistant will be happy to answer any enquiries, email admissions@buckingham.ac.uk.
+Students enter, technically, with the status of MPhil student in their first year, with the aim of being upgraded to PhD student at their first annual review.
+The Programme Director or Admissions Assistant will be happy to answer any enquiries.
+Call us on +44 (0)1280 820227 or get in touch via our online form.

 Student Contract for prospective students